lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   `[ ]` Top-to-bottom read, especially looking for redundancies or references to signatures from merging in the more generic Keys content.

 Still to do in a future version:

-  * I need an ASN.1 expert to help me fix how it references ECC named curves.
+  `[ ]` I need an ASN.1 expert to help me fix how it references ECC named curves.

-  * We need PEM samples … 118 hackathon?
+  `[ ]` We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?
+The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.

 # Introduction {#sec-intro}

-The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for the required data lifetimes.
-The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics as well as hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.
+The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for long data lifetimes.
+The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics falling to classical algorithmic attacks as well as hardware and software implementations that have not had sufficient maturing time to rule out catestrophic implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.

-Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected by using a Post-Quantum / Traditional Hybrid.
-This document defines a specific instantiation of hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.
+Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
+Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.

-The deployment of composite public keys and composite encryption using post-quantum algorithms will face two challenges
+PQ/T Hybrid cryptography can, in general, provide solutions to two migration problems:

 - Algorithm strength uncertainty: During the transition period, some post-quantum signature and encryption algorithms will not be fully trusted, while also the trust in legacy public key algorithms will start to erode.
 A relying party may learn some time after deployment that a public key algorithm has become untrustworthy, but in the interim, they may not know which algorithm an adversary has compromised.
-- Migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.
+- Ease-of-migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.

-This document provides a mechanism to address algorithm strength uncertainty by providing the format and procedures for combining multiple KEM algorithms into a single composite KEM algorithm.
-Concrete instantiations are provided based on ML-KEM, RSA-KEM and ECDH-KEM Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.
+This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.
+Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
+Concrete instantiations of composite KEM algorithms are provided based on ML-KEM, RSA-KEM and ECDH-KEM.
+Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

 This document is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX or CMS structures.